TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/Syntax/Conditions/Index.rst

 the :ref:`backend TSconfig Reference <t3tsconfig:conditions>`.
 These references come with examples for single condition criteria as well.

-The Tsconfig and TypoScript backend modules show lists of existing conditions and allow simulating criteria verdicts to to analyze their impact on the resulting TypoScript tree.
+The TSconfig and TypoScript backend modules show lists of existing conditions and allow simulating criteria verdicts to to analyze their impact on the resulting TypoScript tree.